Last January 2020, I had the opportunity of visiting my native country, the Philippines, for the first time in almost nine years.

 The longest leg of my journey was the flight from Auckland to Singapore, which is 11 hours, more or less.

-The excitement of seeing my native country, visiting and being with my family, my mom, brother, and in-laws are enough to make me restless.
+The excitement of seeing my native country, visiting and being with my family, my mom, brother, and in-laws are enough to make me sleepless.

-I thought and wished I had superpowers to put the plane into the speed of light so we’ll land safely soonest.
+I wished I had superpowers to put the plane into the speed of light so we’ll land safely soonest.

 Then I remembered that I have this melody I composed in early 2019.
 I thought, why not write the lyrics of the song.